5 Benefits Of Buckwheat, Nutrition Facts, And Side Effects

 Buckwheat protein is rich in amino acids like lysine and arginine.
 In a study conducted in China, buckwheat proteins – in combination with polyphenols – induced cell death (apoptosis) in several mouse cell lines.
 They could counter the proliferation of cancer cells in the colons of rats (6).

-A novel protein, TBWSP31, isolated from tartary buckwheat extracts, might exhibit antiproliferative propertiesi XTending to inhibit cell growth, especially the growth and spreading of cancerous cells into the surrounding tissue. against human breast cancer cell lines.
+A novel protein, TBWSP31, isolated from tartary buckwheat extracts, might exhibit antiproliferative propertiesi Tending to inhibit cell growth, especially the growth and spreading of cancerous cells into the surrounding tissue. against human breast cancer cell lines.
 The cells showed physical changes that are the typical characteristics of dying cancer cells (6).

 Buckwheat hull was also reported to have anticancer effects in mice studies.
 Extracts of buckwheat hull showed relatively high cancer cell growth-inhibition rates.
 It is suggested that the buckwheat hull may possess anticancer activity against a variety of cancer cell lines (7).